dunamismax/bash/linux/ubuntu/_scripts/_template.md

 def check_root() -> bool:
-    """Check if script is running with elevated privileges.""" return os.geteuid() == 0
+    return os.geteuid() == 0

 def ensure_root() -> None:
-    """Ensure the script is run with root privileges.""" if not check_root():
+    if not check_root():
         print_warning("This operation performs better with root privileges.") print_info("Some functionality may be limited.")

 def is_valid_ip(ip: str) -> bool:
-    """Return True if ip is a valid IP address."""
     try:
         ipaddress.ip_address(ip)
         return True